devustine/2001st-Note/COS203/week-01.md

 ### What are De Morgan's Laws?
 De Morgan's Laws are two rules that show you how to correctly distribute the NOT operator over AND and OR statements.
 They're named after Augustus De Morgan, a mathematician who formalized these rules.
+De Morgan's Laws are specifically designed to help you negate (apply NOT to) compound statements that contain AND or OR.

 ### The Two Laws